marc-feldmann/HousePricePrediction/notebooks/Ames_MFeldmann_markdown.md

 ## 3. Dataset Split into Training and Test Subsets

-Assignment: “Use 70% of the data for training, 30% of the data for testing.
-Use a seed value of 123.”
+We use 70% of the data as training data, 30% as test data.

 ``` r
 set.seed(123)